While the ELD mandate is a recent event, solutions to track driver locations and Hours of Service have been around since the 1990s.

 Over recent years, the cost of technology has dropped drastically.
 From smartphones to tablets to TVs, the modern market offers better products at a fraction of the cost.

 Interestingly, this trend hasn’t occurred with proprietary ELDs.
 Android tablets can now be purchased for under $100, yet, proprietary ELDs still cost $799 to $1300 each.

 Add a driver?
 Touchscreen goes out after the warranty period? $799 to $1300.

 To make matters worse, vendors are occasionally forced to create new versions of their proprietary devices to modernize the technology.
 This can require you to upgrade all of your devices, even if they’re functional.

 And that is expensive.

 High hardware costs are a significant and unnecessary headwind to growth.
-Modern, mobile-based ELDs like KeepTruckin lease the ELD at no cost and start at just $20/month.
+Modern, mobile-based ELDs like KeepTruckin lease the ELD at no cost and are more affordable for fleets of all sizes.
 Use our free ELD price comparison chart to see what other ELD vendors are charging.

 Savvy carriers are switching and investing the savings into growth.